osmbe/osm-welcome-tool/templates/messages/bogota/en/default.md

 * For more complicated questions you can search in or post on the [Help-site](http://help.openstreetmap.org).

+In Bogotá, we have the [MaptimeBogota](http://maptime.io/bogota/) group that organizes peridic meetings, to map and to talk about the map.
+This event is ideal for beginners like you.
+Do not miss the [next event](https://www.meetup.com/maptime-bogota-colombia-osm/).

 So what should you map next?
-We highly recommend adding features around you, like:
-Restaurants, business, streets, sidewalks, benches, basically features that you know best.
+I recommend you to add features that are close to you and you know them well, like:
+Buildings, restaurants, streets, sidewalks, pedestrian paths, benches.
-You are the expert.
+You are the expert in your area.
-If you find a business already mapped, make sure there is an address.
+If you find a business that is already mapped, you can complement it by adding its address, opening hours, social networks.
-There is something satisfying about filling in the map around you.
+You will see how satisfying is filling in the map around you.
-Or correcting a road when the local government makes changes to it.
-Do you have any special interests, like biking, hiking, or even trains?
-Did you know we have the best bike, hiking and train world wide networks of any site.
-But like everything else, they can always use improvements.

 Happy Mapping!

+MaptimeBogota